 Everyone is so automated now that I can check in, print my boarding pass, and show up at the airport just in time to get to the gate for boarding.
 There no need to spends hours and hours waiting to board a flight anymore.
 Except if you check in luggage.
 Bag drop speeds things up, but there’s often still a line you have to wait in and the time you need to get to the airport is much earlier.

 Not to mention the wait at the other end of your flight.
-I love travelling carry on only because when I get off the plane, I breeze past the baggage carousels and the people who insist on standing right next to them, blocking the way for people who’s bags are actually there.
+I love travelling carry on only because when I get off the plane, I breeze past the baggage carousels and the people who insist on standing right next to them, blocking the way for people whose bags are actually there.
 No waiting around and delaying with baggage coming off the plane!
 Also, I swear my bag is always last.

-If you’re check in bag gets lost, and it does happen, you’ll be spending a lot of time trying to locate it.
+If you’re check-in bag gets lost, and it does happen, you’ll be spending a lot of time trying to locate it.
 Carry on only means no worries with this!

 Seriously, you can get some awesome carry on luggage options these days, and unless you’re going overseas for a super long trip that goes over multiple seasons, or moving abroad, you probably don’t need to check in luggage.